evennia/evennia/evennia/contrib/base_systems/ingame_reports/README.md

 Players can submit reports using the following commands:

-* `bug` - Files a bug report.
-An optional target can be included, making it easier for devs/builders to track down issues.
+* `bug <text>` - Files a bug report.
+An optional target can be included - `bug <target> = <text>` - making it easier for devs/builders to track down issues.
-* `report` - Reports a player for inappropriate or rule-breaking behavior. *Requires* a target to be provided - it searches among accounts by default.
+* `report <player> = <text>` - Reports a player for inappropriate or rule-breaking behavior. *Requires* a target to be provided - it searches among accounts by default.
-* `idea` - Submits a general suggestion, with no target.
+* `idea <text>` - Submits a general suggestion, with no target.
 It also has an alias of `ideas` which allows you to view all of your submitted ideas.

 ### Managing reports

-The `manage reports` command allows staff to review and manage the various types of reports.
-It dynamically aliases itself to include whatever types of reports you've configured for your game - by default, this means it makes `manage bugs`, `manage players`, and `manage ideas` available along with the default `manage reports`.
+The `manage reports` command allows staff to review and manage the various types of reports by launching a management menu.

+This command will dynamically add aliases to itself based on the types of reports available, with each command string launching a menu for that particular report type.
+The aliases are built on the pattern `manage <report type>s` - by default, this means it makes `manage bugs`, `manage players`, and `manage ideas` available along with the default `manage reports`, and that e.g. `manage bugs` will launch the management menu for `bug`-type reports.

 Aside from reading over existing reports, the menu allows you to change the status of any given report.
 By default, the contrib includes two different status tags: `in progress` and `closed`.